 Slice the corn from the cob.
 Scrape the cob downward to get any remaining corn and juices left near the cob.

 Heat a heavy skillet to medium-high and add the bacon fat or butter.
-If using butter, watch carefully so it doesn't burn.
+If using butter, lower the heat to medium-low and watch carefully so it doesn't burn.

 When the fat is hot, add the corn.
 Continue cooking for 15 to 20 minutes, stirring frequently.